A journey with Greece's last nomadic shepherds | DW | 02.03.2021

 As part of an annual tradition before setting off, Giorgos Anthoulis celebrates with other locals in a tavern and offers one of his sheep up as a parting gift

-The shepherds set off to winter pastures from Samarina, a village on the slopes of Smolikas, Greece's second-highest peak when they start to see snow on the mountain top in October.
-Then they travel 120 kilometers south through the wild landscape of peaks and plateaus to another village, Vlachogianni, staying overnight in the forest on the way.
+In October, when shepherds see the first snows on the summit of Mount Smolikas, Greece's second-highest peak, they leave the tiny mountainside village of Samarina and head to their winter pastures.
+They travel 120 kilometers (75 miles) south through the wild landscape of peaks and plateaus to another village, Vlachogianni, staying overnight in the forest on the way.

 "Every fall, when we have to move, I feel its greetings," said Giorgos Anthoulis, speaking of the mountain, which acts as his guide.
 "It's not only me: the sheep feel when the day of the migration comes.
 They wake up in the morning and start walking south."